earn-alliance/earnmanagement.com/docs/features/axie-search.md

 * Selecting both R1 _and_ R2 genes for each part will filter for Axies with both R1 and R2 genes.
 * To select multiple parts, enter in the search field and click into the part.
 Select as many parts as you’d like.

-**Note that every search of multiple parts is a function of “and,” not “or.” **For example, if you’re searching for two parts (i.e. Ronin and Imp), the Axies that appear share both Ronin _and_ Imp parts.
+_Note: every search of multiple parts is a function of “and,” not “or.”
+For example, if you’re searching for two parts (i.e. Ronin and Imp), the Axies that appear share both Ronin and Imp parts._

 ![axie parts](03_Axies_Parts.gif)